TL-B language

 _ {n_from_define:#} defined_val:(Define ~n_from_define 8) real_value:(## n_from_define) = Example;

-Assume we have class Define ~n m
+Assume we have a class Define ~n m

-which takes m
+that takes m

-and compute n
+and computes n

-loading it from m
+by loading it from an m

-bit unsigned integer.
+-bit unsigned integer.

-In Example
+In the Example

-type we store variable computed by Define
+type, we store the variable computed by the Define

 type into n_from_define

-, also we know that it's 8
+.
+We also know it's an 8

-unsigned integer, because we apply Define
+-bit unsigned integer because we apply the Define

 type with Define ~n_from_define 8

 .
-Now we can use n_from_define
+Now, we can use the n_from_define

-in other types to determinate serialization process.
+variable for other kinds to determine the serialization process.

 unary_zero$0 = Unary ~0;